Illinois Asbestos Exposure

 Illinois EPA Asbestos Unit

-The EPA has a unit in Illinois to help guard the people and surrounding environment against exposure to asbestos.
+The EPA has a unit in Illinois to help guard the people and the surrounding environment against exposure to asbestos.
 They’re also known as the Illinois EPA Asbestos Unit.
 They’re the delegated authority for regulating the National Emission Standards for Hazardous Air Pollutants (NESHAP).

 The NESHAP policy holds business owners and operators accountable for submitting notifications and requesting approval for all asbestos-related demolition or renovation projects.
 Contractors must also be licensed and certified to remove asbestos and provide at least 10 working days’ notice before beginning any projects that may disturb asbestos fibers.